omrajbhalke/omrajbhalke/README.md

 <div align="center">

 I enjoy learning, building, and working with people who care about their craft.
-Always open to interesting conversations about tech, ML, or software engineering.
+Always open to interesting conversations about tech, ML, or Formula 1.

 </div>